 It was a little after 9 o'clock at night and I had just started to think about bedtime when my dog made a weird noise.
 I glanced up from my book to see her standing by the door, doing that weird motion dogs do right before they vomit.
 Once outside, she retched a few times without bringing anything up, chowed down on some grass before I could stop her and rejoined me in the living room.
+I didn't think much of it at the time.

-After a few more bouts of dry-retching, I was seriously worried.
+But after a few more bouts of dry-retching, I was seriously worried.
 She laid down and started panting, which was also a little unusual for her, and I reached down to rub her belly comfortingly.
 My fingers froze as I noticed a tightness to her abdomen, which on closer examination looked slightly distended.

 Not many things can kill a dog in a matter of hours, but if you own a large, deep-chested dog, bloat is one of those things.
 The technical name for bloat in dogs is gastric dilation and volvulus (GDV).
 It occurs when a dog's stomach dilates and then rotates on its short axis, resulting in a buildup of gas and a cutoff of blood flow that can lead to death in a matter of hours without intervention.
 In other words, if you suspect your dog has bloat, take them to the vet immediately.
 Every minute counts.